cbmira01/FeatureRanking/doc/INSTRUCTIONS.md

-## How to install and run the FeatureReduction project
+## How to install and run the FeatureRanking project

 ### Requirements